JPBureik/experiment-monitoring/README.md

 ## Guide to the repository structure:

-  * `adc`: Contains script to run on ADC.
+  * `adc`: Contains script to run on ADC and its setup guide.
-  * `calibrations`: Contains calibration data and scripts for all equipment.
+  * `calibrations`: Contains calibration data and scripts for all calibrated equipment.
   * `classes`: Contains driver classes for all interfaces.
   * `tests`: Contains unit tests and tests for the Phidget class.
   * `utilities`: Contains interface-independent functions.